richafnu/Viva/Viva/glint/setup/create-new-360-cycle.md

 - **Or** ask IC subjects to skip adding feedback providers for the Direct Reports category for  cycles with both managers and ICs.

 >[!TIP]
->Choose at least three feedback provider categories (in addition to Self) to ensure a true 360 view.
+> To ensure a true 360 view, choose at least three feedback provider categories, in addition to Self.

 |Feedback provider category|Minimum confidentiality threshold|Can subject or admin edit prepopulated feedback providers?|How assigned|
 |----------|:-------------:|:-------------:|-------------|